google/physical-web/documentation/introduction.md

 The search agent on the phone may keep track of which devices the user taps on so they can improve the ranking in the future.
 Of course, this too needs to be discussed and then possibly offered to the user as an option so they are in control of how this information is stored.

 ##8.
 Why Bluetooth Low Energy?
 There are many possible ways to broadcast a URL.
 This initial version uses Bluetooth Low Energy (BLE) as it is so ubiquitous on mobile phones and tablets today.
-This should not be the only wireless solution but it is the easiest to use at the moment so we can experiment and prototype this system.
+In addition, it is very energy efficient.
+There are tiny BLE devices that can broadcast for nearly 2 years on a single coin cell.
+We are using the standard BLE 'ad packet' to broadcast out this URL so every device that supports bluetooth can receive it.

 ##Next
 The next suggested document to read would be the technical [overview](http://github.com/google/physical-web/blob/master/documentation/technical_overview.md) document